ARMmbed/uvisor-lib/README.md

-# `uvisor-lib`
+# uvisor-lib
-`uvisor-lib` is a `yotta` module that provides a secure environment for modular applications on mbed and the APIs to interact with it.
+uvisor-lib is a yotta module that provides a secure environment for modular applications on mbed and the APIs to interact with it.

 It consists of two main components:

-1. the `uvisor`, which sets up a protected environment where isolated compartments are granted finely tuned permissions;
+1. the uVisor, which sets up a protected environment where isolated compartments are granted finely tuned permissions;
-2. APIs to interact with the `uvisor`.
+2. APIs to interact with the uVisor.

-If you are building your application with `yotta` on a supported platform, then you will be already running on top of the `uvisor`.
+If you are building your application with yotta on a supported platform, then you will be already running on top of the uVisor.
 At this stage of development, though, it is disabled by default.

-To learn more about the `uvisor` refer to its [documentation](https://github.com/ARMmbed/uvisor).
+To learn more about the uVisor refer to its [documentation](https://github.com/ARMmbed/uvisor).

 Supported platforms: